Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 If you're thinking that hiking a relatively flat Midwestern trail would be an easy walk in a summer park, think again.

-The author does a great job of detailing how difficult it was to navigate the poorly marked connecting sections of the Ice Age Trail without lapsing into frustration and anger.
+I really have to highlight in this Thousand-Miler book review how the author does a great job of detailing how difficult it was to navigate the poorly marked connecting sections of the Ice Age Trail - without lapsing into frustration and anger.

 On the other hand, if you're a self-identified "low threshold for frustration" hiker, use Melanie's story as a lesson in the value of persistence and dedication in conquering a big goal.